 Raw materials are difficult and destructive to extract.
 Cobalt comes largely from the Democratic Republic of Congo, where mining conditions carry serious human and environmental costs.
 Lithium extraction in South America consumes vast quantities of fresh water in already water-stressed regions.
 When finished devices are discarded without recovery, all of those embedded costs are simply lost.

-Global e-waste reached 62 million tonnes in 2024, a 2.3 million tonne increase from 2022.
-Europe's formal collection rate stands at around 54%, the highest of any region, but still leaves nearly half of discarded electronics outside certified recycling streams.
-In the United States, the collection rate is far lower.
+Global e-waste reached 62 million tonnes in 2022, the most recent year measured, and is rising about five times faster than documented recycling.
+On current trends it will hit 82 million tonnes by 2030.
+Europe's formal collection rate stands at about 43%, the highest of any region, yet it still leaves well over half of discarded electronics outside certified recycling streams.
+In the United States, the documented collection rate is far lower.

 The problem compounds because electronics recycling is genuinely hard.
 Circuit boards contain dozens of materials in tiny quantities, and separating them requires specialized processes that are costly and energy-intensive.
 Even the best recycling facilities cannot recover all embedded value.
 Prevention, meaning extending device lifespans before they reach that stage, is more efficient.